WRIR-LP: Diversity Richmond

-Diversity Richmond is a voice and support system for the LGBT community that was founded in 1999.
+Diversity Richmond is a voice and support system for the LGBTQ community that was founded in 1999.
 Diversity Richmond sponsors The Rainbow Minute.
-Like The Rainbow Minute, the Diversity Richmond is an organization that works for the equality of the LGBT community and gives people the opportunity to feel comfortable when around LGBT people, become involved in working for LGBT equality, and also become educated about the hardships LGBT people face daily and how we can make a difference.
+Like The Rainbow Minute, the Diversity Richmond is an organization that works for the equality of the LGBTQ community and gives people the opportunity to feel comfortable when around LGBTQ people, become involved in working for LGBTQ equality, and also become educated about the hardships LGBTQ people face daily and how we can make a difference.
 They hold numerous classes and discussion groups including a women's coming out support group.
 The Rainbow Minute and Diversity Richmond both hold volunteer opportunities.
 The Rainbow Minute allows volunteers to become a talk show hosts, all-nighter DJs, weekday board operators, for example.
 Diversity Richmond has volunteer opportunities like diversity bingo and diversity thrift to help raise money for their organization and to also get more people involved.
 Phylis Johnson, author of Radio Cultures: The Sound Medium in American Life, acknowledges that because of the Stonewall Rebellion, queer radio stations emerged across the United States with the help of volunteers (98).
 Volunteers make this organization and other radio station and media possible through their dedication and work.

-History
+LGBTQ Community at WRIR

-Previously, there weren't many radio stations having to do with LGBT communities because not many people identified with being LGBT due to lack of knowledge as to what the term LGBT meant.
+Previously, there weren't many radio stations having to do with LGBTQ communities because not many people identified with being LGBTQ due to lack of knowledge as to what the term LGBTQ meant.
 The only terms people referred to were gay, lesbian, or straight.
 An article by Bonnie Morris describes the history of gay and lesbian people, "In the United States, few attempts to make advocacy groups supporting gay and lesbian relationships until after World War II, although prewar gay life flourished in urban centers such as Greenwich Village and Harlem during the Harlem Renaissance of the 1920s."
-Today, more and more radio stations and other forms of media are emerging that are geared specifically towards the LGBT community.
-Christopher Pullen and Margaret Cooper support this in their book "LGBT Identity and Online New Media" by describing the opportunities that online media give LGBT people to connect with each other, "Through online new media, LGBTs offer person expressions of self, in the construction of public identity."
+Today, more and more radio stations and other forms of media are emerging that are geared specifically towards the LGBTQ community.
+Christopher Pullen and Margaret Cooper support this in their book "LGBTQ Identity and Online New Media" by describing the opportunities that online media give LGBTQ people to connect with each other, "Through online new media, LGBTQs offer person expressions of self, in the construction of public identity."
 In an article called "Romeo in love: a community format in a community radio," Tiziana Cavallo talks about the video cast Romeo in Love, which was created in 2008 by one heterosexual and one gay friend (281).
-Like The Rainbow Minute, it is a video cast about the lives of LGBT people.
-This video cast demonstrates the ways in which times have changed regarding associating with LGBT individuals and how people of different communities, such as heterosexual communities, racial communities, etc., are working together to create fairness and respect for everyone of the LGBT community.
+Like The Rainbow Minute, it is a video cast about the lives of LGBTQ people.
+This video cast demonstrates the ways in which times have changed regarding associating with LGBTQ individuals and how people of different communities, such as heterosexual communities, racial communities, etc., are working together to create fairness and respect for everyone of the LGBTQ community.
 The Rainbow Minute and Diversity Richmond give people a place of comfort and safety that give them inspiration and hope for equality.